China's Xi says determined to settle India border issue

 “We also have the sincerity to work with India to maintain peace and tranquility in the border areas before we are finally able to settle the boundary question.”

-Xi also said China would support India becoming a full member of the Shanghai Cooperation Organization (SCO) - a regional security body whose largest members are China and Russia.
+Xi also said China would support India becoming a full member of the Shanghai Cooperation Organisation - a regional security body whose largest members are China and Russia.
+(Reporting by Aditya Kalra; Writing by Douglas Busvine; Editing by Frank Jack Daniel)

-China’s Foreign Ministry said in a statement released in Beijing that China welcomed both India and its great regional rival, Pakistan, joining the SCO.

-“We welcome and support India and Pakistan to formally become new members of the SCO as early as possible,” the ministry said.